-2 Miami-area Jewish centers targeted with threats
+Jewish centers in several states targeted with bomb threats

 MIAMI BEACH, Fla.
-(AP) — Authorities say threats have targeted two Jewish community centers in the Miami area.
+(AP) — Bomb threats targeted Jewish community centers in at least six states Monday, and some were made with prerecorded telephone calls, according to an official with the Jewish Federations of North America.

-Miami Beach Police spokesman Ernesto Rodriguez said Monday the Miami Beach Jewish Community center received a bomb threat, but investigators found no explosives.
+It’s not clear why up to 20 Jewish community centers across the South and Northeast were targeted, said Richard Sandler, chair of the JFNA board of trustees.

-According to The Miami Herald (http://hrld.us/2janCAF ), Miami-Dade Fire Rescue evacuated 450 children and 70 adults from the Alper Jewish Community Center.
+“Some of the threats were robo-calls,” said Sandler, adding that the number of threats was unusually high.

 Most Read Stories